Deadline approaching: file your CPD

 The role of accredited universities in the new qualification pathways

-The University Accreditation Program (UAP) is designed to enhance education and reduce duplication of effort for candidates.
+The University Accreditation Program (UAP) is designed to streamline education and reduce duplication of effort for candidates.
 Accredited universities offer, as part of their degree programs, a set of mandatory courses that meet syllabus requirements established by the CIA.
 Universities use education best practices to deliver the fundamentals of actuarial science and students are tested through university exams.
-The CIA requires no minimum course grades because we trust accredited universities to ensure that students possess a strong technical foundation that we will verify through the CIA-administered ACIA modules and ACIA Capstone Exam.
+The CIA requires no minimum course grades because we rely on and partner with accredited universities to provide a solid foundation for students.
+We then verify this foundation through CIA-administered ACIA modules and the ACIA Capstone Exam.

 Accredited universities